Wake Forest Career 1961-1968

 The campus was vibrant with the hum of expansion and excitement.
 Enrollment had increased by 85% between 1957 and 1964.
 The graduate division, suspended in 1950, was reestablished in 1961 for six departments — Biology, Chemistry, English, History, Mathematics, and Physics.

-As the 32 year old Assistant Chaplain, Ed established an easy rapport with students.
+In 1961, Ed was 32 years old.
+He had an easy rapport with students.
 He loved introducing them to the breadth of what the campus had to offer, both academically and spiritually, and to watch them grow.
-Richard Mallory ’65 writes:

 “My roots were Alabama Baptist and three years at a preparatory school that sometimes resembled a crucible for thought control.
 Suddenly I entered this rarefied context of dialogue, probing, challenging and questioning at a camp on the advent of freshman orientation.
 I thought I had died and gone to Heaven.
 It was fantastic.
 Marvelous.
 Eye-opening.”

-Ed was committed to serving the needs of all the students, including those not of the Baptist faith.
+While Ed was calling on the religious community to face social realities, he was also reaching out to serve the needs of all the students, including those not of the Baptist faith.
 In 1963, he garnered office space in the library for part-time campus ministers who represented the Methodist, Presbyterian, and Episcopalian denominations.
 This was the physical expression of the collaborative Campus Ministry he would create.

-New leaders on campus: During this time, Wake Forest welcomed new spiritual teachers and leaders.
-Between 1956 and 1963, the Wake Forest Religion Department had added new faculty members, including G. McLeod Bryan, Dan Via, Bob Dyer, Carlton Mitchell, Charles Talbert, and Phyllis Tribble.
+New leaders on campus: During this time, Wake Forest welcomed many new religious teachers and leaders.
+Between 1956 and 1963, the Wake Forest Religion Department had added several new faculty members, including G. McLeod Bryan, Dan Via, Bob Dyer, Carlton Mitchell, Charles Talbert, and Phyllis Tribble.

 At the Wake Forest Baptist Church, Pastor J. Glenn Blackburn announced his resignation in 1964, after sixteen years of service that spanned two campuses.
 Reverend Warren Carr, previously pastor at Watts Street Baptist Church in Durham, became the second pastor of the Wake Forest Baptist Church in Winston-Salem.

 Under President Tribble, the weekly chapel services were still required of all students.
-Students were increasingly resistant to “mandatory chapel,” protesting in a variety of ways including reading newspapers during the services and committing pranks.
+Students were increasingly resistant to compulsory chapel, protesting in a variety of ways including reading newspapers during the services and committing pranks.

-Mel Williams ’65, pastor of Watts Street Baptist Church in Durham: “One of my favorite Ed Christman stories goes back to about 1962 when we had compulsory chapel attendance at Wake Forest.
+Mel Williams ’65: “One of my favorite Ed Christman stories goes back to about 1962 when we had compulsory chapel attendance at Wake Forest.
 Students protested by sitting in Wait Chapel reading newspapers.
-When Ed got up to speak, he looked out at all those newspapers and spoke with ringing clarity: ‘Albert Camus has said that humans are interested in two things— sex and reading the newspaper.
+When Ed got up to speak, he looked out at all those newspapers and spoke with ringing clarity: ‘Albert Camus has said that humans are interested in two things — sex and reading the newspaper.
 Since you’re already doing one of those, let’s begin with the other.’
 The newspapers came crashing down in a flurry.
 Then began Ed’s sermon on sex!
 He got our attention!”

 The College and the Convention: Students’ chafing at mandatory chapel was but one example of the dynamic between tradition and change that marked the early 1960s.
 According to David Fyten (author of the “Pilgrim’s Progress” series about President Tribble, in the Wake Forest Magazine 2006), the six years between 1957 and 1963 might well have been “the most eventful, tumultuous, and pivotal in Wake Forest’s history.”

-President Tribble, who had gotten Wake Forest through the move to Winston-Salem, knew that the college needed to control its own destiny — which meant some greater degree of separation from the Convention.
+President Tribble, who had gotten Wake Forest through the move to Winston-Salem, knew that the college had to control its own destiny — and his required even greater separation from the Convention.
 An independent Board of Trustees was pivotal.
 In 1963, the Wake Forest Trustees adopted a Tribble resolution that would permit up to 16 of the 36 Trustees to be non-Baptist or non-North Carolina residents.

-The Wake Forest “Trustee Proposal” was then considered by the Baptist State Convention, where it needed two-thirds of the votes cast to be approved.
+The Wake Forest “Trustee Proposal” was put forward to the Baptist State Convention, where it needed two-thirds of the votes cast to be approved.
 In the months preceding the Convention, President Tribble, Chaplain Hollingsworth, and Assistant Chaplain Christman crisscrossed the state to visit Baptist leaders, local Baptist associations, and churches to lobby for the College’s proposal.
-The proposal fell 194 votes short (out of 2,700 cast) at the Convention in November, but Ed’s importance was nonetheless appreciated.
+In November, the proposal was 194 votes short, out of 2,700 cast, but Ed’s importance was nonetheless appreciated.

-President Tribble: “This is to express sincere thanks for the time and effort you gave to visit the associations.
+President Tribble wrote: “This is to express sincere thanks for the time and effort you gave to visit the associations.
 I feel your presence there contributed greatly to the significant showing of support at the Convention.”

 Chaplain Hollingsworth: “A great deal has been said about who contributed what to our efforts to communicate with the Baptist people and enlist support for the Trustee Proposal. … Let me take this opportunity to express special thanks to you for your assistance, both personally and on behalf of the entire College family.
 Your visits to the associations I know represented some sacrifice on your part and was, in fact, a mark of your generous willingness to go beyond the call of duty.
 This is more deeply appreciated than words can say.”

 A year later, the proposal was again submitted to the Convention but defeated resoundingly this time.
-Yet even in defeat, the road was already clear.
-Twenty years later, Wake Forest would cut all formal ties to the Convention, becoming formally independent from Baptist control.
+The defeat made the road ahead more clear, even if difficult: 20 years later, Wake Forest University would cut all formal ties to the Convention, becoming formally independent from Baptist control.

 The Integration of Wake Forest – First Steps 1959-1961

-After the move to Winston-Salem, perhaps the most important change for the institution was its desegregation and integration.
+After the move to Winston-Salem, the most important change for the institution was its integration.
 Key steps in this process had begun between 1959 and 1961, while Ed and Jean were in New York.

-But for some students and faculty, the status quo was not acceptable.
+But for some students and faculty, the status quo was no longer tolerable.
 In the October 1959 issue of Wake Forest’s The Student magazine, editor Jerry Matherly wrote,

 “Wake Forest College, if it is to continue to call itself an intellectual and Christian center for education, must integrate… A college must be a place for not only free expression of ideas but also a place where all people desirous of pursuing an education are free to do so.
 If these attributes do not describe a college, then there is no other description for a college.
 Wake Forest has won the battle for free expression of ideas; it now must assert that it is a complete educational institution by admitting any qualified applicant regardless of anything so relevant and unimportant as the color of the applicant’s skin… The integration question concerns and challenges the very basis of the college’s purposes and responsibilities.”
 [Cited in The History of Wake Forest College Volume IV 1943-1967, by Bynum Shaw.]

 The fight for integration of public facilities was already underway.
-On February 23, 1960, a group of ten Wake Forest students, along with twelve black students from Winston-Salem Teachers College (now Winston-Salem State University) were arrested for participating in a sit-in at the F.W.
+On February 23, 1960, a group of ten Wake Forest students, along with twelve black students from Winston-Salem Teachers College (now Winston-Salem State University), were arrested for a sit-in at the F.W.
 Woolworth lunch counter in downtown Winston-Salem.
-The students –Linda G. Cohen, Linda Guy, Margaret Ann Dutton, Bill Stevens, Joe Chandler, Don F. Bailey, Paul Watson, Anthony Wayland Johnson, George Williamson, and Jerry Wilson — were perhaps the first white students in the country arrested in the sit-in movement.
-They were charged with trespassing and jailed, bailed out the next day by L.H.
+The students –Linda G. Cohen, Linda Guy, Margaret Ann Dutton, Bill Stevens, Joe Chandler, Don F. Bailey, Paul Watson, Anthony Wayland Johnson, George Williamson, and Jerry Wilson — were likely the first white students in the country arrested in the sit-in movement.
+They were charged with trespassing and were jailed, bailed out the next day by L.H.
 Hollingsworth, Mark Reese, and Dan Via.

 This was a spark that inspired, if not the student body, several student leaders.
 In the next few weeks, The Old Gold and Black called on the Trustees to adopt a “definitive” position on the admission of blacks.
 The Student Legislature voted nine to four, with five abstaining, to strongly recommend the end of discrimination in admissions.

-Against this tide, the trustees began to chip away at their rule of segregation, admitting blacks to graduate school, to evening classes, and to summer school, but they resisted changing the rule for admission of any student who would earn an undergraduate degree.
+The trustees responded to this changing tide by chipping away at their rule of segregation, admitting blacks to graduate school, to evening classes, and to summer school.
+Yet they maintained the policy of segregation for any student who would earn an undergraduate degree.

 The Integration of Wake Forest — 1961 to 1964